maplibre/maplibre-gl-js/README.md

 ## Thank you Mapbox 🙏🏽

 We'd like to acknowledge the amazing work Mapbox has contributed to open source.
-The open source community is sad to part ways with them, but we simultaneously feel grateful for everything they already contributed. `mapbox-gl-js` 1.x is an open source achievement which now lives on as `maplibre-gl`.
+The open source community is sad to part ways with them, but we simultaneously feel grateful for everything they already contributed. `mapbox-gl-js` 1.x is an open source achievement that now lives on as `maplibre-gl`.
 We're proud to develop on the shoulders of giants, thank you Mapbox 🙇🏽‍♀️.

 Please keep in mind: Unauthorized backports are the biggest threat to the MapLibre project.
 It is unacceptable to backport code from mapbox-gl-js, which is not covered by the former BSD-3 license.
 If you are unsure about this issue, [please ask](https://github.com/maplibre/maplibre-gl-js/discussions)!